 - For Shamans, specifically cleansing the weak can make it hard to deal damage if flame shocks, even with control of lava, are selected.

 - They’re not bad at all, and it’s just.
-That other classes can perform the same role but usually better.
+Other classes can perform the same role but usually better.
 In any case, adding a marks hunter to your team adds unique damage to your team fight.

 - They’re like a frost major Destro Warlock and are designed to blast people during truth shots and double-tap.
-You can sit bases as a hunter as well, but that is slightly outdated tech at this point.
+You can also sit bases as a hunter, but that is slightly outdated tech.
 Their contribution to team fights is way more valuable.

 - This is done by adding a red paladin and fury warrior to join your frost DK.
 Melee cleaves are good in dense team fights and can be super threatening during short damage windows.